rakandirbas/LinkPredPy/README.md

 LinkPredPy
 ==========

-Just import LinkPredPy.py script and use one of its methods.
+Just import the LinkPredPy.py script and use one of its methods.

 This script has the following five methods: